xJenDragon/StrangerStats/README.md

      - Activity counts by hour of the day
      - Average severity of Upside Down events by monster

-3. **03_Integration_Exercises.ipynb**
+3. **03_Probability_and_Predictions.ipynb**
-   - Combine datasets to explore relationships
+   - Explore probabilities and make simple predictions using the datasets
    - **Exercises include**:
-     - Compare monster counts to character activity
-     - Correlation of monster count with Upside Down event severity
+     - Probability of each monster appearing in Upside Down events
+     - Probability of High, Medium, or Low severity for the next event by monster
-     - Parameter tweaks: filter by hour, day, or severity level
+     - Parameter tweaks: filter by hour, day, or severity level to see how probabilities change
-   - Encourages experimentation and exploration

 4. **04_Final_Challenge_Hawkins.ipynb**
    - The **Hawkins Mystery** challenge